boengrider/SAP_ExchangeRates/classes/Readme.md

-## Class definitions used in the main script
+## Classes used in the main script

 * RateUpload_v1 implemented in **ExchangeRateUpload.cls.vbs**